vvartiainen/dotfiles/README.md

 - `bat` - cat but with syntax highlighting
 - `btop` a beautiful replacement for top
 - `atuin` for shell history
-- `asdf` to manage runtime versions of programming languages
 - `yazi` for file management
 - `ripgrep` and `fd` to replace grep and find